plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.6.3 Amending Facilitator or Secretary

-A Circle may add Accountabilities or Domains to its own Facilitator or Secretary Role, as well as amend or remove those additions.
-No Circle may amend or remove the Purpose, Domain, or any Accountabilities on either Role, nor remove the Role.
+A Circle may add Redevabilités or Domains to its own Facilitator or Secretary Role, as well as amend or remove those additions.
+No Circle may amend or remove the Purpose, Domain, or any Redevabilités on either Role, nor remove the Role.

 #### 1.6.4 Surrogates